enviodev/docs/docs/HyperIndex/Guides/rpc-requests.md

 TLDR; The repo for the code base can be found [here](todo_add_link)

+**Scenario**
-What do you do if a specific event handler doesn't have all the information you want to fetch from the blockchain?
-You can make RPC requests to fetch the information you need.
-In this guide, we aim to get token information for every token invovled in a Uniswap V3 pool creation event.
+In this guide, we aim to get token information for every token involved in a [Uniswap V3 pool creation event](https://docs.uniswap.org/contracts/v3/reference/core/interfaces/IUniswapV3Factory#poolcreated).
 For each token we should index its name, symbol and decimals.

+**Problem**
 At first glance this may appear to be a simple task as we are only indexing over one event, the [pool created](https://docs.uniswap.org/contracts/v3/reference/core/interfaces/IUniswapV3Factory#poolcreated) event.
 However, there is one catch, have a look at the event signature:

 ```yaml
 PoolCreated(address indexed token0, address indexed token1, uint24 indexed fee, int24 tickSpacing, address pool)
 ```

 The event only provides the token addresses, not the token name, symbol, and decimals.
 So how are we to fetch this extra information in our event handler?

+**Solution**
 In order to do this, we need to make RPC requests to the token contract.

 ### Prerequisites

 This guide assumes basic familiarity with the viem library for making contract calls.
 Check out the [viem documentation](https://viem.sh/) for more information.
-This [medium article](https://medium.com/@0xape/typescript-and-viem-quickstart-for-blockchain-scripting-3f1846970b6f) is highly recommened for a gentle introduction to viem with a very similar example to what we are doing here.
+This [medium article](https://medium.com/@0xape/typescript-and-viem-quickstart-for-blockchain-scripting-3f1846970b6f) is highly recommended for a gentle introduction to viem with a very similar example to what we are doing here.

 ### Part 1: Create our Uniswap V3 `poolcreated` indexer